 And I’ll say that I am guilty of it too – I find myself watching actresses on television & film and making a mental note about their weight and appearance.
 It’s become a worldwide pastime, passing judgment on the appearance of others.
 And it’s a disease.
 I use the word disease because when a person harshly judges someone else, particularly on appearance, the person doing the judging becomes weaker.
 Yes, it’s undoubtedly hurtful to the person on the receiving end of the unkind remarks, but it is also damaging to the person making the remarks.

 Should we be surprised at all that children, teens and young adults are participating in bullying, when they are simply repeating the behaviour that we adults teach them?

 As you may know, the awesome people at DoSomething.org have designated October as Anti-Bullying Month, targeted at young people, to eradicate bullying.
 I say “woohoo!” to that and I also say, let us all stop, before we harshly judge anyone else, to recognize that every time we do, we hurt ourselves, we make ourselves smaller, weaker and lessen our abilities to understand that all people are on their own personal journey and that the majority of people are truly doing the best they can, each and every day.
 Imagine what we could do with that energetic potential, if we all used it to create positivity?
 The possibilities for goodness in our world would be endless…

-Let’s expand ourselves in kindness and compassion – just like our new Contributing Editor and Ambassador of Cool, Courtney Bingham, and See the Good in Everyone.
+Let’s expand ourselves in kindness and compassion – and See the Good in Everyone.
 We’ll be so much happier….I know I’m happier already.